 I have spent a chunk of my life working with children in various aspects.
 When I went off to college, I learned the important skill of investing in people and through multiple interventions by God, I finally started investing time in children.

 This summer has been full of investing in children, and God has really shown me lately how important it is.
 You see, investing in all people is important and needed.
 We should definitely do that with people of all races, nationalities and ages, but when we invest in children, we get the unique opportunity to be apart of building their foundation and building their frame of reference.

-Project: Start refugee center to host “My American Dreams” art exhibit at NorthPark by Texas Baptists on August 4, 2017 in press release
+Project: Start refugee center to host “My American Dreams” art exhibit at NorthPark by Texas Baptists on August 4, 2017 in press releases